top of page

 His contributions were instrumental in subsequent successes, including winning the UEFA Super Cup and netting the winning goal in the FIFA Club World Cup Final in February 2022.

-Havertz quickly became vital under Mikel Arteta, helping Arsenal challenge Manchester City for the league title.
-His impact was historic—becoming only the fifth Arsenal player to achieve 20 Premier League goal involvements in a debut season, joining legends like Thierry Henry and Alexis Sanchez.
+Havertz also became one of only a handful of Arsenal players to register 20 Premier League goal involvements in a debut season, joining names such as Thierry Henry and Alexis Sanchez.

 On 5 October 2024, Havertz etched his name further into Arsenal history, scoring in seven consecutive home games—the first to do so since Robin van Persie in 2012.

-9. He Represents Germany on the International Stage
+10. He Represents Germany on the International Stage

-His career from club success to international prominence sees him proudly don the German jersey after going through the ranks.
 He debuted for Germany's under-16 team in November 2014 and later joined the squad for the 2016 UEFA European Under-17 Championship.

 Progressing steadily, he made his under-19 team debut in August 2017, showcasing his talent with an astounding four-goal display in October.
-His ascent continued, culminating in his senior debut in September 2018.
-Since then, he has been a vital part of Germany's squad, featuring in major tournaments like UEFA Euro 2020 and the 2022 FIFA World Cup.

 Follow Think Football Ideas across our social channels, on Facebook, Twitter and Instagram.